SpeculativeCoder/UnrealEngine-HTML5-ES3/TROUBLESHOOTING.md

 Make sure you the Individual component "NET Framework 4.6.2 development tools" installed in your Visual Studio installation and try again.

-### When compiling, you see: `Detected compiler newer than Visual Studio XXXX, please update min version checking`

-XXXX is just whatever version of Visual Studio the branch was last successfully tested with.
-This can appear if you are using an even more recent version of Visual Studio e.g. 2022 latest releases.
-It is just a warning and shouldn't cause any issues as VS2022 seems to be able to build the engine fine.

-I will keep trying to bump the version check to avoid the warning but new releases of VS2022 may trigger it again.

 ### When compiling, you see: `C1083	Cannot open include file` relating to `dte80a.tlh` and/or `VisualStudioDTE`

 I noticed this when compiling the ES2 branch occasionally and it may or may not happen on ES3 branch also (unsure).
 It seems to be a transient error.

 Simply resuming the same build again (i.e. Right Click -> Build) should work and complete the build.

-### When packaging HTML5 you see: `error CS1519: Invalid token '(' in class, struct, or interface member declaration`

-If you see this when trying to package for HTML5 then in Visual Studio CTRL-Click these:
-- AutomationTool
-- AutomationToolLauncher
-- HTML5LaunchHelper
-- UnrealBuildTool

-Then do **Right Click -> Rebuild Selection** to force rebuild the .NET programs.
-Seems to fix the issue (try packaging again and you shouldn't see the error).

 ### When running game you see in browser console an error with: `Assertion failed` regarding multisampled textures